sujaygarlanka/box-take-home-java/README.md

 # BoxShogi Specification
-Listed below is the game specification under [Game Rules](#game-rules), the expected game interface under [Game Interface](#game-interface) and finally how to setup your coding environment and begin coding under [Getting Started](#getting-started).
+Listed below is how to setup your coding environment and begin coding under [Getting Started](#getting-started), the game specification under [Game Rules](#game-rules) and finally the expected game interface under [Game Interface](#game-interface).
 We recommend reading the games rules and understanding the game interface before you begin coding.

 - [Getting Started](#getting-started)
   - [Working on your Desktop](#working-on-your-desktop)